tryforge/ForgeLink/docs/removeTrack.md

 # $removeTrack
-Removes a track in a specific guild
+Removes a track from the guild player
 ## Usage
 ```
 $removeTrack[guildID;position]